-We provide parents with an interim report in October and a full written report in March so that you can see what your child is learning and how they are progressing.
-Our 'learner reports' will help you to get to know more about the curriculum which each child follows and will describe their strengths, achievements, and areas for development so you know what encouragement and support you can give.
+We provide parents with a full written report in March so that you can see what your child is learning and how they are progressing.
+Our reports will help you to get to know more about the curriculum which each child follows and will describe their strengths, achievements, and areas for development so you know what encouragement and support you can give.

-We provide two formal opportunities to report to parents and carers at our Parents' Evenings in October and June.
+We also provide two formal opportunities to report to parents and carers at our Parents' Evenings in October and June.
 Individual review meetings are held on a regular basis for children who have additional support needs.